Dry Eye Relief in Seattle | Cannon EyeCare Experts

 -

 Stay Hydrated: Drink 8–10 glasses of water daily.
-Limit caffeine and alcohol, which dehydrate eyes.
+Limit caffeine and alcohol, which dehydrate you- and your eyes.

 -

-Avoid Direct Airflow: Redirect car vents away from your face and avoid sitting near fans or AC units.
+Avoid Direct Airflow: Redirect car vents away from your face and avoid sitting near fans, heaters or AC units.

 For Contact Lens Wearers: Choose daily disposables and never sleep in lenses.
-Cannon EyeCare’s optometrists recommend moisture-sealing lenses like Alcon Dailies Total 1® for Seattle’s active lifestyles.
+Cannon EyeCare’s optometrists recommend moisture-promoting lenses like Alcon Dailies Total 1® or Precision-1 or B&L’s Infuse for Seattle’s active lifestyles.

 Home Remedies for Dry Eye Relief